dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

    most important scenarios involve turning on whole listeners and not needing to filter for particular events.
 You may need to split a source into multiple smaller ones to achieve this, and this is OK.
-For example there are both incomming Http request and outgoing Http requests and you may only need one or the other, so having a System.Net.Http.Incomming and System.Net.Http.OutGoing for each sub-case is good.
+For example there are both incoming HTTP requests and outgoing HTTP requests and you may only need one or the other, so having a System.Net.Http.Incomming and System.Net.Http.OutGoing for each sub-case is good.